SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-76.jpg" /]

-When some of the `[Change info]` buttons are clicked, you should check the **cat id** which is provided into the **url**, search that cat in the `cat.json` file and use templates to replace the static data with the current cat information.
+When some of the `[Change info]` buttons are clicked, you should check the **cat id** which is provided into the **URL**, search that cat in the `cat.json` file, and use templates to replace the static data with the current cat information.

-If you check `home.js` handler, you will see this:
+If you check the `home.js` handler, you will see this:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-77.jpg" /]